Nate Schmidt: Vancouver Canucks (2020-2021)

-Winnipeg Jets
+Winnipeg Jets (2021-2024)

 On July 27, 2021, Schmidt was traded to the Winnipeg Jets in exchange for a third-round pick in 2022.
-Upon joining the Jets, Schmidt praised the Jets defence for being "physical" and their ability to skate and "get up in the play."
+Upon joining the Jets, Schmidt praised the Jets defense for being "physical" and their ability to skate and "get up in the play."
 Schmidt and his defensive partner Neal Pionk began the season strong by tallying six assists in their first six games.
 This offensive output continued into early November with Schmidt leading the Jets in scoring at home with eight assists and sharing the team leading plus-minus at home with plus-seven.
 Upon scoring his first goal of the season on November 11, 2021, Schmidt matched his points total from the entire 2020–21 campaign with 10 points.
-Despite Schmidt's production, the Jets defence struggled to gain points and held a 1-for-22 record by late November.
+Despite Schmidt's production, the Jets defense struggled to gain points, and their power play was held a 1-for-22 record by late November.
 As such, Schmidt was moved to their second power play unit alongside Josh Morrissey.
 Schmidt ended the month of December by missing one game and two practices due to a non-COVID related illness.
 Following the winter holidays, Schmidt was paired with Logan Stanley instead of his usual partner Josh Morrissey.
 As the Jets were eliminated from the 2022 Stanley Cup playoffs, Schmidt was named to Team USA for the 2022 IIHF World Championship.

 On December 16, 2022, Schmidt was placed on long term injured reserve by the Jets after taking a hit from Nashville Predators forward Tanner Jeannot during a game.
 Following this, it was announced that he was expected to miss four-to-six weeks in order to recover.

+On June 30, 2024, the Jets placed Schmidt on unconditional waivers with the purpose of buying out the final year of his contract.
+He cleared, becoming an unrestricted free agent.

+Florida Panthers (2024-2025)

+On July 3, 2024, Schmidt signed a one-year, $800,000 contract with the Florida Panthers.
+Schmidt won his first Stanley Cup championship as the Florida Panthers defeated the Edmonton Oilers in the Stanley Cup Final in six games.

+Utah Mammoth (2025-present)

+On July 2, 2025, Schmidt was signed to a 3-year contract worth $3.5 million annually with the Utah Mammoth.